-At the Neratzi Mosque (music conservatory), you’ll mark its sky-high minaret (built in 1890) as the meeting point.
-The New Square is ringed by grand homes, the Catholic Church of St Francis, an Ottoman mausoleum and an Ottoman school.
+Cultural landmarks abound in Rethymno.
+The Neratzi Mosque (now a music conservatory) is an obvious meeting point because of its sky-high minaret (built in 1890).
+And the New Square is ringed by grand homes, the Catholic Church of St Francis, and an Ottoman mausoleum and school.
 At Platanos Square, you’ll pass bustling restaurants and cafes and arrive at the famous Rimondi Fountain, constructed in 1626.
-The renowned Makri Steno (long alley) that leads from the National Park to the Fortezza, with its Venetian homes and marble fountains, is one of the most beautiful streets in Rethymno.
+Meanwhile, Makri Steno (long alley), which leads from the National Park to the Fortezza, with its Venetian homes and marble fountains, is one of the most beautiful streets in Rethymno.

 The Venetian port and lighthouse

-Along Nearchou Road you’ll get to the picturesque Venetian harbour with its restored lighthouse, which was built between 1830-40.
-Behind the port is the 16th-century Venetian Loggia.
-Rethymno will surprise you with the beauty, sights and attractions you’ll encounter along all of its streets.
+Along Nearchou Road, you’ll get to the picturesque Venetian harbour with its restored lighthouse, built between 1830-40 and, behind the port, is the 16th-century Venetian Loggia.

 Rethymno’s tropical beach

-The largest beach on the island – 12km – stretches along the east side of the city, from Rethymno to Skaleta.
+The largest beach on Crete (12km) stretches along the east side of the city, from Rethymno to Skaleta.
 You’ll take advantage of the water sports in the Adelianos Kampos and enjoy a quiet swim in the rocky coves of the Pegianos Kampos.
-All along the beach you’ll find beach bars with umbrellas and lounge chairs, shops and hotels.
+All along the beach, you’ll find beach bars with umbrellas and lounge chairs, shops and hotels.

-In Rethymno, you’ll enjoy culinary treats inspired by Crete’s flavourful cuisine and traditions.
-Restaurants in Venetian buildings with beautiful gardens, rakadika where you’ll complement meze with the local schnapps-like drink raki, and quaint little tavernas.
-Rest assured that all Cretan dishes are prepared using fresh, local produce.
+You’ll enjoy culinary treats inspired by Crete’s flavourful cuisine and famously tasty local produce.
+There are restaurants in old buildings with beautiful gardens, rakadika that serve meze complemented by the local schnapps-like drink raki, and quaint little tavernas to choose from.

 Hidden gems of Rethymno